exoscale/terraform-provider-exoscale/website/docs/r/instance_pool.html.markdown

 page_title: "Exoscale: exoscale_instance_pool"
 sidebar_current: "docs-exoscale-instance-pool"
 description: |-
-  Provides an Exoscale instance pool resource.
+  Provides an Exoscale Instance Pool resource.
 ---

 # exoscale\_instance\_pool

 Provides an Exoscale Instance Pool resource.
-This can be used to create, modify, and delete instance pools.
+This can be used to create, modify, and delete Instance Pools.

 ## Example Usage